What is Sri Yukteswar Giri?

 The Holy Science and the lineage's intellectual register

-Kaivalya Darsanam — The Holy Science — was published in 1894 in Bengali at, the lineage records, Lahiri Mahasaya's direct instruction; the English translation by Yogananda's Self-Realization Fellowship has been continuously in print since 1949 and is the principal extant document of Yukteswar's own thought.
-The short book is austere: a sūtra-form prose of about a hundred pages, written in a register that owes more to the synoptic compactness of the Yoga Sūtras than to the discursive style of nineteenth-century Bengali religious writing.
-The animating premise — argued in a foreword that places the Christian gospels and the Sānkhya-tinged Vedānta the lineage operated in alongside one another — is that the underlying recognition the two traditions point at is the same and that the apparent doctrinal disagreement is a problem of vocabulary and historical context rather than of substance.
-The book attempts the alignment by mapping the four states of the soul against the four yugas (ages) of Hindu cosmology and the four gospel periods, and by treating kaivalya — the aloneness or absolute liberation of Sānkhya — as the same recognition the gospels call the Kingdom of God within.
-The synthesis is dated in places: the astronomical calculations Yukteswar uses to recompute the length of the yugas are idiosyncratic, and the comparative-religion claim sits awkwardly within both traditions' own self-understanding.
-What survives the dating is the texture of the prose itself — the unrhetorical, slightly Euclidean register of a teacher who had committed to thinking the structural overlap through to its end.
+Kaivalya Darsanam, The Holy Science, was published in 1894 in Bengali at Lahiri Mahasaya's direct instruction, according to the lineage.
+The English translation by Yogananda's Self-Realization Fellowship has been in print since 1949 and is the principal surviving document of Yukteswar's own thought.
+The book is short: about a hundred pages in a sūtra-form prose closer in style to the Yoga Sūtras than to the discursive religious writing of nineteenth-century Bengal.
+Its central argument is that the Christian gospels and the Sānkhya-inflected Vedānta the lineage worked with are pointing at the same underlying recognition.
+The apparent disagreement, Yukteswar held, is a problem of vocabulary and historical context, not of substance.
+He pursues the alignment by mapping the four states of the soul against the four yugas of Hindu cosmology and the four gospel periods.
+Kaivalya, the absolute liberation of Sānkhya, is presented as the same recognition the gospels call the Kingdom of God within.
+The synthesis is dated in places.
+The astronomical calculations Yukteswar uses to recompute the yuga lengths are his own and are not standard.
+The comparative-religion claim sits awkwardly inside both traditions' self-understanding.
+What endures is the texture of the prose: unrhetorical, slightly Euclidean, the work of a teacher who committed to thinking the structural overlap through to its end.

 Yogananda and the transmission westward